apache/openwhisk-runtime-swift/README.md

 ```

 Deploy OpenWhisk using ansible environment that contains the kind `swift:4.2`
-Assuming you have OpenWhisk already deploy localy and `OPENWHISK_HOME` pointing to root directory of OpenWhisk core repository.
+Assuming you have OpenWhisk already deploy locally and `OPENWHISK_HOME` pointing to root directory of OpenWhisk core repository.

 Set `ROOTDIR` to the root directory of this repository.